 This is one of the main advantages of us having two eyes.
 We have twice as much vision, so to speak.
 For an average well functioning pair of eyes, this binocular vision has a field of around 170o.

 Try another experiment.
 Now that both your eyes are open, notice the brightness level of your current surroundings.
 Now alternate between keeping either eye open.
 Does the brightness level change (field of vision doesn’t very much either does it)?
 If the functioning of eyes is properly, it probably isn’t.
 So what’s happening?
 Your eyes are actually seeing only from one eye at a time but alternating very rapidly.
 So fast in fact that you aren’t able to notice this.
 This process is also optimized for double eye vision.

 The problem of parallax error in vision is reduced a lot because of this double eye vision.
 It also enhances our depth perception giving us a very good evolutionary advantage.
 Also, our ability to detect faint objects is more distinct.
 Thanks to our ‘two’ eyes, humans are able to enjoy stereoscopic vision.
 Some animals with two eyes like rabbits and buffaloes have 360o degree field of vision but they do not have stereoscopic vision.
 This is an advantage only available to animals with two eyes in the front of their head like us humans.

-Human Eye also present an aesthetic advantage.
+Human Eye also presents an aesthetic advantage.
 Symmetry is always considered to be more appealing than asymmetry.
 Two eyes satisfy this condition.
 Apart from the significant advantages mentioned above, there is another extremely important advantage of having two eyes.
 If one dies, there’s always a spare!